yuenalaw/languageappreport/main.typ

   ],
 )

 Compared to the interfaces of competing language apps, Duolingo's design is attractive due to its simple animations, clean and intuitive design and game-like features.
-Those who prefered Anki generally prioritised more their spaced-repetition system and its practicality, however the percentage of those who preferred Duolingo to Anki was 75% to 17%.
+Those who preferred Anki generally prioritised more their spaced-repetition system and its practicality, however the percentage of those who preferred Duolingo to Anki was 75% to 17%.
 The customisability aspect of Anki comes from how users can create their own cards, fill it with their own sentences, audio and words.
 When done well, this provides a optimized experience for long-term memory retention due to its multi-sensory capabilities.

 #figure(
   image("documents/survey1/Vocabulary-card-Anki-2.jpg", width:100%),